Share this Post

 Family-like Work Environment

 Tim Keane joined the Bio X Cell family in 2003 as an intern from a local technical college (VTC).
 After completing his internship he continued working nights and weekends at Bio X Cell while finishing his degree.
-Tim’s hard work ethic and attention to detail resulted in a full-time position in 2004 as a Purification Technician.
-Throughout the years his various company responsibilities have grown along with Bio X Cell leading to his position as the Laboratory Manager in 2012 and now since 2014, the Chief Officer of Operations.
-Together Klaus and Tim have worked hard to build a company that is economically robust and at the same time reflects Klaus’s socially responsible value system.
+Tim’s work ethic and attention to detail resulted in a full-time position in 2004 as a Purification Technician.
+Throughout the years, his responsibilities have grown along with Bio X Cell: Tim was first promoted to Laboratory Manager in 2012 and then to Chief Operations Officer in 2014.
+Together Klaus and Tim have worked hard to build a company that is economically robust and reflects Klaus’s socially responsible value system.

 Since 1997, Bio X Cell has gone from a company of three people to employing twenty across half-a-dozen departments.
 Even with this growth, employees continue to be treated as a priority and every effort is made to ensure a positive company culture.
 This is done through monthly Team Building opportunities, generous benefit packages, and a fun-filled work environment.
 In addition, Bio X Cell has recently launched the Bio X Cell Fund with a goal of giving back to the larger community.
 Many employees cite the family-like atmosphere as one of the things they most enjoy about Bio X Cell.